lancachenet/monolithic/README.md

   lancachenet/monolithic:latest
 ```

-Unlike lancachenet/generic this service will cache all cdn services (defined in the [uklans cache-domains repo](https://github.com/uklans/cache-domains) so multiple instances are not required
+Unlike lancachenet/generic this service will cache all cdn services defined in the [uklans cache-domains repo](https://github.com/uklans/cache-domains) so multiple instances are not required.

 ## Simple Full Stack startup